siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 ask Ivan Mariotti, of 10Micron, to help me out.

 One last paragraph goes to the [Simak 240][6].
-I could spend many hours, during the day, trying to troubleshoot the optical issues I've been facing with it.
+I could spend many hours, during the day, trying to troubleshoot the optical issues I'd been facing with it.
 The final verdict is that the most serious problem is with the focuser, a JMI EV2, that has a very poor axis alignment, and that would cause optical tilting and astigmatism.